 • Strengthening coordination and the leadership of the Humanitarian Coordinator in line with the Transformative Agenda.

-The South Sudan CHF has four main objectives:
+The South Sudan Humanitarian Fund has four main objectives:

 1. Promote needs-based assistance in accordance with humanitarian principles.